I love the sense of moving from one season to another.

 The Seasons Club is inspired by the changing seasons here in Ireland.
 Here, autumn is filled with deep rich colours from dark summer greens to burnt oranges and light yellows.
-So our days slide from the warm end of summer to the darker crisp days of the coming winter.
-So as you can imagine, the patterns for this installment are all accessories that are very much needed this time of year and all explore different colourwork techniques—resulting in a celebration of colour and season.
+Our days slide from the warm end of summer to the darker crisp days of the coming winter.
+So, as you can imagine, the patterns for this installment are all accessories that are very much needed this time of year and all explore different colourwork techniques—resulting in a celebration of colour and season.

-l wanted the autumn installment of the Seasons club to focus on colourwork that was accessible to all.
+l wanted the autumn installment of the Seasons Club to focus on colourwork that was accessible to all.
 Colourwork, for me, is all about playing with colours and experimenting to see what combinations really work well for you.
 It doesn’t have to be scary or intimidating; it should be playful and experimental.

 For this reason, I’ve included a variety of colourwork techniques.
 Of course, most knitter’s minds go straight to stranded colourwork, but it’s just one of many techniques that you can use to add colour to your knitting.